So many options for choosing furniture for a hospitality fitout! Budget, Look, Practicality, Longevity are always on the list .

 You might recognise it by its black core (see table tops pictured at one of our food court projects).

-It's actually layers and layers of Kraft paper dipped in resin and dried, placed between laminated top and bottom sheets and put under intense pressure and heat.
+It’s actually layers and layers of Kraft paper dipped in resin and dried, placed between the laminated top and bottom sheets and put under intense pressure and heat.

 The result?
 An extremely strong, prefinished product with a solid (generally black) core, highly durable and even water resistant.